bibbledore/-Insights-into-Spatial-organization-of-RNA-polymerase-proteins-and-the-chromosome-in-E.-coli-cells./README.md

    d.  diff_constant_and_res_times: This contains codes to run MC simulations with all components with data printed more frequently so that the diffusion constants
        of Nus in the two phases may be calculated and the residence time in the dense phase may be calculated.

-3. The miscelleneous_analysis_codes contains all the analysis codes for all the analysis presented in the paper
+3. The miscelleneous_analysis_codes contains all the analysis codes for all the analysis presented in the paper.

+II.
+Instructions to run analysis codes

+    The user may first run the simulations using the codes given in the simulations directory.
+The simulation files generates files which list the positions of all components corresponding to each        MCS.
+The positions are printed in files named as 'store_MCS-step'.For instance, the positions of all the components in iteration index-10000 will be listed in the file: store_10000.